amitambitions/mock-introduction/patchin-in-wrong-place.rst

         assert person.pet.noise() == "Woof"

 This is the wrong way to test since it will be patching at the wrong place.
 The decorator is already associated with nose when the class is imported.

+The correct way is to patch the decorator before invoking the class itself.